Writing

 A collection of product launch videos

-All of these launch videos follow a similar pattern, and they are absolutely .
+All of these launch videos follow a similar pattern, and they are absolutely beautiful.
 They leave you in awe really wanting that product, and I can’t describe how and why.
 It’s a relaxed atmosphere, elements of nature and everyday life combined, while showing the product.
+As you can see I’m very interested in technology that helps us think, which is reflected in the selections of videos below.

 Have another one that fits the mood?
 Send me an email, I’ll add it!